Hello Beloved Ones,

 During the 11 months in which Justin was sick he chose to continue ministering to God’s people, all the while enduring treatments, transfusions, side effects and a slew of other truly unspeakable and indescribable torments.
 The suffering cannot be described.
 Likewise, the way the Holy Spirit showed himself through my 25 year old husband’s unwavering faith is also hard to put into words.
 Justin was humble in nature, and he would never want me to put him on a pedestal, and so, glory be to God for the faith He allowed Justin to display.
 The months when Justin walked the valley of the shadow will forever be etched in who I have become.
 God allowed Justin’s faith to be made sight on April 3, 2008 after a grueling stem cell transplant.
 Justin once told me that if God called his name, he had no fear for he knew he would see the glories of Heaven.
 The words echo in my mind as I write, “…and when I get there, I know I am going to love it!”
 I praise God that Justin is indeed healed from his wounds by the blood of Christ, and that he indeed “loves it.”

-Now, six years after I submitted my earthly beloved to the feet of my heavenly beloved, I have been called to deliver a message of beauty and hope in the midst of ash and mourning, not because I am so extravagant, but because the power of the Holy Spirit within me is.
+Now, six years after I submitted my earthly beloved, Justin, to the feet of my heavenly beloved, Jesus Christ, I have been called to deliver a message of beauty and hope in the midst of ash and mourning, not because I am so extravagant, but because the power of the Holy Spirit within me is.
 The past six years have been an utter display of God’s faithfulness in my life in the numerous ways he has given me beauty for my ashes.

 My life story and testimony are still being written daily by the author of time.
 Literally, the ink of his holiness is still wet on this very page of my life!
 In January of 2014 I was blessed to be married and vow my life once again, in sickness and in health, till death do us part, to my new husband, Corbett Reeves.
-Corbett is also an ordained minister who has been in professional ministry for 17 years.
+Corbett previously worked in full-time ministry for 17 years before we met.
+He now works in the insurance industry in Des Moines.
 We met leading worship together at a networking day for pastors in 2013, and I saw God continue to script my story with this man and his two children who have become a son and daughter of my heart!
 God is the author of my past, and who I once was.
 God is the author of my present, and who I am now.
 God is the author of my future, and who I have yet to become in his likeness.
 His redemption and restoration, beauty for ashes, continue to spill over into my life with such sweet HOPE!
 It is the hope that is synonymous with one name and one name only…JESUS CHRIST!
 I pray anyone who encounters me either in a personal or speaking/ministry related setting would know that same sweet name of hope through a glimpse of my life story as well as their own!

 For a more detailed, day by day look of my past please visit my late husband Justin’s CaringBridge site.